 Notice it's spelled "Chilpotle" on the can, but "chipotle" is commonly used.

-You can cool down the heat by using half the sauce and chile peppers.
-And, if you think that's still too spicy, then leave out the can of chipotle peppers and adobo sauce, and use a small (14.5 ounce) can of plain enchilada or red chile sauce (similar flavors, without the heat.)
+You can cool down the heat by using half the sauce and chili peppers.
+And, if you think that's still too spicy, then leave out the can of chipotle peppers and adobo sauce, and use a small (14.5 ounce) can of plain enchilada or red chile sauce (similar flavors, with very little heat.)
+And go to the Hindsight section at the end of this post for all my mild versions.

 Interestingly, most recipes I explored online call for boiling chicken breast separately, then adding it to the tomato/chipotle sauce.
 Why not just add the raw chicken to the sauce and cook it; that way you retain the savory chicken stock.
 And, if you brown the chicken skin - why that's double the flavor.
 Well, that's the way I'm doing it.
 Just keeping it simply scrumptious.